-- Homework Expectation: Surveyed students reported 2-3 hours per week - District SLOs Addressed in this Course: 1, 2, 4, 5, 6 - This class is an Advanced Class
+- Prerequisites: None; grades 9 and 10 - Homework Expectation: 1-2 hours a week, depending on assigned projects/speeches - District SLOs Addressed in this Course: 1, 2, 4, 5, 6 - This class is an Advanced Class - Student must have one semester of this course and one semester of Western Culture (0118) or Western Culture SLC (0218)

 This is the Small Learning Community (SLC) section of the English class.
-Please see page 86 for a description of the SLC program.
+Please see page 84 for a description of the SLC program.